physshen/academic_pages/content/home/experience.md

     date_start: '2019-05-01'
     date_end: '2020-09-01'
     description: |2-
-       * Used nonequilibrium Green’s function method (NEGF) and analytical methods to calculate the transport properties of p+ip and d+id superconductors
+       * Learned nonequilibrium Green’s function method (NEGF) and analytical methods to study the transport properties of p+ip and d+id superconductors.
-       * Proposed that transport measurements can be utilized to identify the existence of Majorana zero mode in p+ip and d+id superconductors
+       * Developed python codes to simulate Andreev reflection spectrum of metal-superconductor junctions.
-       * Received systematic training in the theory of superconductivity
+       * Studied the finite-size effects of the zero-bias conductance peaks in topological superconductors and found only quasi-one-dimensional samples can give rise to quantized conductance at $2e^{2}/h$.

   - title: CVD growth of 2D materials and device fabrication
     company: Supervised by Prof. Faxian Xiu
     company_url: 'http://www.physics.fudan.edu.cn/tps/people/fxxiu/'